lnishan/awesome-competitive-programming/README.md

 It is advised that you write your own ones before looking at others'.

 - [Data Structures and Algorithms in Java and C++](https://sites.google.com/site/indy256/), by Andrey Naumenko (indy256)
-This site contains an enormous amount of implementations for algorithms and data structures in Java and C++.
+This site contains a large amount of implementations for algorithms and data structures in Java and C++.
+You may also visit his [GitHub Repository](https://github.com/indy256/codelibrary).
 - [Stanford University ACM Team Notebook (2014-15)](http://stanford.edu/~liszt90/acm/notebook.html)
 Stanford's team notebook is well maintained and the codes within are high-quality.
 - [SuprDewd/CompetitiveProgramming](https://github.com/SuprDewd/CompetitiveProgramming), by team viRUs from Reykjavik University